jspark721/DailyUI/README.md

 - #015 Switch Button
 - #016 Pop-up/Overlay

+***
-##### All designs and code from scratch by me (unless otherwise noted & not subject to libraries) ©
+<small>© All designs and code from scratch by me (unless otherwise noted & not subject to libraries)</small>
-###### All brand names & logos are subject and reserved to the brand's rights.
-Not partnered or endorsed by them - all for personal use only ™
+<small>™ All brand names & logos are subject and reserved to the brand's rights.
+Not partnered - only for personal use</small>